ulrischa/CellarVentilator/README.md

+!Openweather hast discontinued the free 2.5 api.
+So this will not work.

 # CellarVentilator
 Check when to ventilate your cellar or any other room It checks if weather conditions are met to ventilate the room.